irfankoya/NamasteReact/README.md

-# This is my first part in React
+# This is my first part in Reacts